pygate/pygate-gRPC/README.md

 This a [HackFS](https://hackfs.com/) project.
 The gRPC client is Phase 1 in the concept diagram below.
 It is intended to serve as a stand-alone component that can be used in other projects.

+See the project wiki for additional resources and project status.

 ![concept_diagram](pygate_concept.png)

 1) Create a Python gRPC client for the Powergate API.